lgreski/datasciencectacontent/README.md

 1. [Common R Mistakes: Overwriting R Functions with Output Variables](https://github.com/lgreski/datasciencectacontent/blob/master/markdown/rprog-overwritingRFunctions.md)
 2. [Permanently Setting R Working Directory](http://www.r-bloggers.com/setting-your-working-directory-permanently-in-r/) Link to R-bloggers.com article that explains how to set your working directory permanently in R (instead of RStudio)
 3. [Creative Use of R: Downloading Course Lectures](https://github.com/lgreski/datasciencectacontent/blob/master/markdown/rprog-downloadingLectures.md) Article illustrating how to use R to automate the download of lectures from *Data Science Specialization* courses, such as *R Programming*.
 Techniques used in this article are helpful to make research reproducible, as required for courses like *Getting and Cleaning Data* and *Reproducible Research*.
+4. [How to Upgrade R without Losing Your Packages](http://bit.ly/2ejS8ox) article by Kris Eberwein on datascienceriot.com that includes code to save your list of packages to an rds file, and reinstall any packages that don't make it through the upgrade process.

 ### Interesting R News and Blog Articles

 1. [R vs. Python: 2016 Survey of Software used for Data Science](http://bit.ly/2b827ey) Overview of results from a 2016 KDNuggets Software Poll, written by Gregory Piatetsky.
 The follow up article with expanded analysis is [What Big Data, Data Science, Deep Learning software goes together](http://bit.ly/2bFBPmW), also on [kdnuggets.com](http://bit.ly/2b83GcK).
 2. [Scaling R for Data Science](http://oreil.ly/2b8pQyR) August 2016 article by Federico Castanedo explaining three ways to scale R.
 3. [Lexical Scoping and Statistical Computing](http://bit.ly/2cmqAPy) Article by Robert Gentleman and Ross Ihaka at the University of Auckland describing how lexical scoping works, and why it is valuable in statistical computing.

 ## Course 3: Getting and Cleaning Data